vcl/vcl/packages/vcl/input/README.md

 ## Features

-Styling of input and textarea HTML form controls.
+- Styling of input and textarea HTML form controls.
+- Embedded icons/buttons
+- State specific stylings
+- Embedded label when used within form-control-groups
+- Attached buttons/icons via input-group

 ## Usage

+Inputs must be wrapped in an input-field element.
+The input-field element is a container for the input containing stylings.

 ### Sizing

-Text input controls take 100% width by default.
+Input controls take 100% width by default.
 The occupied width can also be limited by placing input elements in a container with the desired size.
-Layout grid containers are perfectly suited for this purpose.
+Flex grid containers are perfectly suited for this purpose.

 ### Basic Input

-Text inputs can be created with an HTML `input` element or from a `div` element with the `input` class and additional attributes for accessibility.
+Text inputs can be created with an HTML `input` element wrapped in an element with the input-field class.

 [basic example](/demo/example-basic.html)